Piers Bishop: Early years

 Throughout his childhood years, Piers was a product model for a number of different companies including Savlon, and Wall's ice cream.
 He was also a catalogue model, and was often the face of knitting patterns.
 Piers progressed from modelling to acting, and his first film was the 1962 thriller Tomorrow at Ten.
 This was followed up in 1964 by Ballad in Blue, starring alongside Ray Charles.
-After these, he was selected to star in Antony and Cleopatra, however due to legal reasons he had to decline the role.
+After these, he was selected to star in Antony and Cleopatra, however for legal reasons he had to decline the role.
 Piers' acting career came to an end when his parents' business was relocated from London to Norfolk.

 After leaving school, Piers became a DJ in the local area.
 He then moved back to London, and continued his DJing, alongside his career in sales management and IT.
 This eventually became too time consuming, and so he gave up the DJing.
 He continued this career path until 1993.